-Representative Ross: Well, thank you so much, particularly to Chairman Wilson and Co-Chairman Cardin, and Representative Lawler for leading the hearing today, and for allowing me to participate-since I am not an official member.
+ROSS: Well, thank you so much, particularly to Chairman Wilson and Co-Chairman Cardin, and Representative Lawler for leading the hearing today, and for allowing me to participate - since I'm not an official member.

-My home State of North Carolina has enjoyed a strong and unwavering bond with Moldova, dating back to 1999.
+My home state of North Carolina has enjoyed a strong and unwavering bond with Moldova, dating back to 1999.
 For example, Moldova has been paired with North Carolina in the Department of Defense's National Guard State Partnership Program for more than a quarter of a century.
-As Co-Chairs of Moldova Caucus, Representative Lawler and I have worked diligently to bolster support for the country as it navigates a complex set of challenges, and a dangerous one at that.
+And as co-chairs of Moldova Caucus, Representative Lawler and I have worked diligently to bolster support for the country as it navigates a complex set of challenges, and a dangerous one at that.

 Moldova gained independence, as we all know, from the Soviet Union in 1991.
-Since then, the country has faced continuous threats from Russia-threats that have only been exacerbated by Russia's unprovoked and unconscionable invasion of Ukraine in February 2022.
+And since then, the country has faced continuous threats from Russia - threats that have only been exacerbated by Russia's unprovoked and unconscionable invasion of Ukraine in February of 2022.
 Moldova applied for EU membership and was granted candidate status in June 2022.
-This is an important step in the right direction.
+And this is an important step in the right direction.
 Representative Lawler and I led a letter with support from 11 of our colleagues asking Secretary Blinken and the State Department to continue expressing support for Moldova's EU candidacy.